knowspace-ai/www/content/english/_index.md

     bulletpoints:
       - "Know where people are and where they're not"
       - "Track and predict patterns of behavior over time"
-      - "Preemptively manage cognitive decline"
+      - "Manage residents while creating staff accountability"
-      - "Built on cutting-edge technology to keep your facility compliant with the latest standards."
+      - "Built on cutting-edge technology to keep your facility compliant with the latest standards"
+      - "Easy installation with the most economic system available"
     button:
       enable: true
       label: "Schedule a demo"